Community Action Scheme

 - advising on consumer rights and dealing with cold callers

 Information from those involved with the community informs the main priorities chosen by residents during a residents' engagement event at the start of the CAT programme.
-We then focus on these during our four to six weeks of action.
+We then focus on these during our seven weeks of action.

 When and where is it happening?